 Give the Horse Toys and Other Entertainment

-Boredom can become an issue for a solitary horse.
+Boredom can become an issue for a horse who is alone.
 Luckily, there are many ways that you can combat boredom in your horse.
 Consider providing your horse with various stall toys to keep him entertained.
 You can also give your horse toys out in his pasture.

 Promote Movement in the Pasture